Misbah loves to learn palmistry. She has done few courses to learn palmistry.

 Superstitions show our fears, anxiety, insecurity, and what we don’t want to see.

 While working, you have to see contrasting things, when people, who have achieved a lot in society, are very entrepreneurial, feel very insecure, experience a lot of fears.
-Sometimes it is very difficult to understand why such a person buys an amulet for 30 thousand and he wears it because someone told him to do so”, the psychoanalyst does not hide.
+Sometimes it is very difficult to understand why such a person buys an amulet for 30 thousand and wears it.
+Just because someone told him to do so”, the psychoanalyst does not hide.

 What are superstitions?

 In a psychological sense, I would define prejudice as an irrational belief that would contradict what is logical.
-Superstition is a belief in certain magical signs, horoscopes, talismans, amulets, and anything that does not conform to what is logically or scientifically proven.
-Superstitions have originated in ancient times and are adapted to specific situations.
-They are passed on by word of mouth and are often turned into rules, ways of helping, or certain guarantors of success.
+Superstition is a belief in certain magical signs, horoscopes, talismans, amulets, and anything that does not conform to what is logical or scientifically proven.
+Superstitions have originated in ancient times and adapt to specific situations.
+They are passed on by word of mouth and often turn into rules, ways of helping, or certain guarantors of success.